September 2008

 Then we hit the Flinders Ranges – our first real climb since Perth was a welcome relief.

-The climb lasted about 40 minutes and gave way to a beautiful downhill that went for 6 kms – that got us to the gorgeous town of Wilimgton, where the team passed us icy poles as we passed.
+The climb lasted about 40 minutes and gave way to a beautiful downhill that went for 6 kms – that got us to the gorgeous town of Wilmington, where the team passed us icy poles as we passed.

 Chris & David Kept The Pace Up